raine/tmux-inspect/README.md

 #### `tmuxJsonPopup(obj: unknown)`

-Opens a tmux popup window displaying the JSON object using jless.
+Opens a tmux popup window displaying the given object using jless.
+The object is serialized to JSON with `JSON.serialize`.
+Note that this call blocks program execution until the popup is closed.

 #### `tmuxJsonWindow(obj: unknown)`

-Opens a new tmux window displaying the JSON object using jless.
+Opens a new tmux window displaying the given object using jless.
+The object is serialized to JSON with `JSON.serialize`.

 #### `tmuxJsonPopupAll(obj: unknown)`

-Adds the object to a collection that will be displayed in a popup when the process exits.
+Similar to `tmuxJsonPopup`, but opening of the popup is deferred to process exit.
+Multiple calls to this function will collect all objects and display them together in a single popup when the process terminates.

 #### `tmuxJsonWindowAll(obj: unknown)`

-Adds the object to a collection that will be displayed in a new window when the process exits.
+Similar to `tmuxJsonWindow`, but opening of the window is deferred to process exit.
+Multiple calls to this function will collect all objects and display them together in a single popup when the process terminates.

 #### `tmuxInspectPopup(obj: unknown)`

 Opens a tmux popup window displaying the object using Node.js's `util.inspect()`.

-Useful for inspecting non-JSON objects like functions or circular references.
+Useful for inspecting objects that contain values that cannot be serialized to JSON.

 #### `tmuxInspectWindow(obj: unknown)`